jpegleg/1-vm-enterprise/README.txt

 Template for a cloud edge CentOS 8 virtual workstation machine.

+It doesn't mean that you only have one VM, but only 1 VM on prem is required.
+Production runs elsewhere.

 Run a private local VM that interacts other servers and with the internet to create and manage kubernetes and VMs deployed across the world.

 CentOS 8 EPEL - server with GUI from install menu